thewca/worldcubeassociation.org/docs/STYLE_GUIDE.md

 - Add `-> { distinct }` when joining through a many-to-many.
 - Use a `scope` for any `where` clause you write twice.
 Scopes are for *filtering* — never put side effects or non-query logic in one.
+- Set collection membership through the generated `_ids=` writer (`self.competition_scoretaker_ids = new_ids`).
+Rails diffs the old and new sets and issues exactly the inserts and deletes needed; a hand-written "delete all, then re-add" does more work and loses the callbacks.
 - Rails `has_many` associations expose `after_add` / `after_remove` callbacks on the parent.
 Use them
   instead of calling `reload` from a child's callback — `reload` inside a hook is a red flag.